Availability All Editions

 You can only create new programs with at least one project, either a new one or an existing one.
 You cannot delete programs with the quick import, only remove all assignments to projects.

-If you assign project data to a “Lookup” project field during import, the field values not yet in Meisterplan will automatically be added during import.
+If you assign project data to a “single-select” project field during import, the option not yet in Meisterplan will automatically be added during import.

-If you then import a project with “Watch List” as its status, “Watch List” will automatically be added as a new Lookup Value for the “Status” project field in Meisterplan.
+If you then import a project with “Watch List” as its status, “Watch List” will automatically be added as a new Single-Select Option for the “Status” project field in Meisterplan.

 Project Values for New Project Fields